OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 This example imports the **PSDiagnostics** module into the current session, adds a prefix to the member names, and then displays the prefixed member names.
-The **Prefix** parameter of `Import-Module` adds the **x** prefix to all members that are imported from the module.
+The **Prefix** parameter of `Import-Module` adds the `x` prefix to all members that are imported from the module.
 The prefix applies only to the members in the current session.
-It does not change the module.
+It doesn't change the module.
 The **PassThru** parameter returns a module object that represents the imported module.

 ```powershell